Kings Priory School: History

 In 2013, the Woodard Corporation announced that King's would merge with the neighbourghing state run Priory Primary School to become a state funded Academy.
 This caused some controversy in the local community.
 The local authority, North Tyneside Council, strongly opposed the scheme and on 17 July 2013, issued a letter to the Secretary of State for Education asking that the decision be reconsidered.
 However the school converted to academy status in September 2013 and was renamed Kings Priory School.

-Structure

-The Senior School is organised into year groups, each under the day-to-day management of a Year Head and Assistant and a team of Tutors.
-There are four Houses (known as chapters), which form the framework for internal competitions in the school.
-Entry to the school occurs at ages 4, 11 and 16.

 Chapters

 King Priory has a long-standing House System, which has continued into the new school in the "Chapter" format.
 All pupils are assigned to a house upon entry to the school; Provost, Hotspur, Barfleur, and Dunelm.

 Traditionally, pupils were assigned to a house depending on their area of home residence, however this practice has become more flexible in recent years.
 Pupils who are relations of current or former pupils are normally assigned to the same house as their predecessors.

 House colours appear on school ties for all members of the senior school.
 In place of the school colours (red, gold and navy), the gold stripe is replaced with the pupil's house colour (e.g. red, navy and light blue for members of Provost).
 This practice is not continued in the Sixth Form, where students wear either a navy blue tie emblazoned with the school crest (Sixth Form) or a red tie with gold and blue stripes, similarly emblazoned with the crest (Prefects).

 The house names are all linked to the area that they represent: Barfleur was the name of Admiral Collingwood's ship in The Glorious First of June, and his statue stands in Tynemouth; Dunelm is Latin for Durham and so represents those from south of the river tyne; Hotspur refers to Harry Hotspur, a Newcastle medieval military hero.
 Provost is the exception, being named for the Provost of the Woodard Corporation.

 The House Challenge Trophy takes place each year, with pupils competing in sporting, musical and general knowledge events.